syrin02/msposapp/README.md

 4. Reporting:

 	Creation of reporting sufficient enough to produce historical info for billing, performance, and compliance purposes.

+	Examples of purposes: yearly key rotation, periodic patch updates, or running time for a time-slice billing option perhaps.

 The resulting EC2 instance will be hardened, as well as address the gaps covered by the PCI references below.
 It will run the linux POS application in a container that is built with the same processes as the physical servers sold to the florists now.
 There will be a 1-to-1 container to host ratio to allow all host resources to be used by the point of sale application, as well as simplify the segregation of customer data per PA-DSS requirements.
 The point of sale instance will intiate a VPN connection to the florist's network(s), and route all traffic through the florist via the VPN tunnel.
 This allows us to block all ports inbound to the container because we are using the POS application server as the VPN client.